xeluxee/competitest.nvim/README.md

 - Your programs must read from `stdin` and print to `stdout`.
 If `stderr` is used its content will be displayed
 - A testcase is made by an input and an output (containing the correct answer)
 - Input is necessary for a testcase to be considered, while an output hasn't to be provided necessarily
-- Testcases can be stored in multiple text files or in a single [msgpack](https://msgpack.org/) encoded file.
-You can choose how to store them with `testcases_use_single_file` boolean option in in [configuration](#configuration).
-By default it's false, so multiple files are used\
+- Testcases can be stored in multiple text files or in a single [msgpack](https://msgpack.org/) encoded file
+	- You can choose how to store them with `testcases_use_single_file` boolean option in in [configuration](#configuration).
+By default it's false, so multiple files are used
+	- Storage method can be automatically detected when option `testcases_auto_detect_storage` is true
-If you want to change the way already existing testcases are stored see [conversion](#convert-testcases)
+	- If you want to change the way already existing testcases are stored see [conversion](#convert-testcases)

 #### Storing testcases in multiple text files
 - To store testcases in multiple text files set `testcases_use_single_file` to false